About

 Creating cadres of expert providers skilled in patient care and leadership

-GAIN supports intensive training and longitudinal mentorship for nurse-midwives with the common goal of preventing unnecessary complications during childbirth.
+GAIN supports intensive training and longitudinal mentorship for nurse-midwives with the common goal of preventing complications during childbirth.

 The GAIN training curriculum includes: